Best Diet for High Blood Pressure Patients: An Indian Perspective

 • question: "Can hypertension be controlled without medication?" answer: "In mild to moderate cases, lifestyle modifications including a low-sodium diet, regular exercise, weight loss, stress management, and limiting alcohol can significantly reduce blood pressure.
 Some patients may be able to reduce or eliminate medication under medical supervision.
 However, never stop prescribed medications without consulting your doctor."

-The good news?
-The Indian diet, when modified thoughtfully, can be one of the most heart-healthy diets in the world.
+Hypertension affects nearly one in three adults in India, earning it the title of the "silent killer."
+The good news: the Indian diet, when modified thoughtfully, can be one of the most heart-healthy diets in the world.

 The DASH Diet: What Science Tells Us